kithrup/ZFSBackup/README.md

 * --server

   The URL for an S3-compatible server.
 The default is to use Amazon.
-* --glacier
+* --glacier, --no-glacier

-  A boolean ("yes", "true", "1", "t", "y" for yes) indicating whether or not to migrate chunk files to Glacier after 1 day.
-The default is true.
+  Whether or not to use glacier.
+The default is to use glacier.
 * --region

   The region to use.